Project

 [versioning] generate correct development version numbers for all packages after a major release

-Added by Ward Vandewege over 3 years ago.
-Updated almost 3 years ago.
+Added by Ward Vandewege about 4 years ago.
+Updated over 3 years ago.

 Status: